Hospiria/php-just-date/docs/classes/MadisonSolutions/JustDate/JustDate.md

 ### endOfWeek

-Get the date which is/will be the final day of this date's week
+Get the date which is the final day of this date's week

 ```php
 public endOfWeek(\MadisonSolutions\JustDate\DayOfWeek $week_starts_on = DayOfWeek::Monday): \MadisonSolutions\JustDate\JustDate